 The banding pattern are patterns of light and dark transverse bands which become apparent when stained under a microscope, and are similar to a bar code.
 These bands describe the location of specific genes on a chromosome.
 So, for example, if you read 7q31, then you would know that you are looking at the 7th chromosome, on the long q arm, and band position number 31 – the cystic fibrosis gene.

-Time out 4

-Consider now what you tell parents of children about the functions of some cancer chemotherapy drugs, the way that they interrupt cancer cell division.
-How central is the understanding of DNA replication there?
-Does it also help you to explain side effects of chemotherapy?